christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The client id recognized by Github APIs.
+The client ID from your GitHub OAuth application.

+Obtain this from GitHub Developer Settings.

 ---